Thursday, April 11, 2024

 At this moment of despair it's as if a light has been switched on (and Scott reveals, what he has carefully withheld up to now, that it's suddenly springtime).

-And Jeanie, again carefully leaving her father in ignorance, leaving behind Effie threatening to starve herself to death, leaving behind a sickly and not very supportive Reuben Butler, sets off to walk to London to see the king.
+And Jeanie, contriving (as before) to keep her father in ignorance, leaving behind Effie threatening to starve herself to death, leaving behind a sickly and not very supportive Reuben Butler, sets off to walk to London to see the king.

 The suggestion of a quest in a fairy tale is entirely deliberate.
 Indeed Jeanie's first encounter (Ch 25), with the vicious tongue of Mrs Balchristie, Dumbiedikes' housekeeper, is like a comic version of encountering a dragon (while also a pitiless sample of what the disgraced Deans family can expect from now on).
 Jeanie negotiates this first obstacle with grace and decision, obtaining the money she needs from Dumbiedikes without the slightest compromise, and as she walks south barefooted, she seems like a woman who can do anything.